InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ### 7.15.3 JSON Examples
 **Scenario 1: Live Sports (Appointment Viewing)**
-In this case, we use live: 1 and realtime: 1 to indicate a broadcast happening right now.
+In this case, we use livestream: 1, realtime: 1, and firstbroadcast: 1 to indicate a broadcast happening right now.

 ```
 {
   "id": "live-sports-990",
   "title": "Savannah Bananas vs The Party Animals",
-  "live": 1,
+  "livestream": 1,
   "realtime": 1,
-  "firstbroadcast": "2024-06-12T19:00:00Z",
+  "firstbroadcast": 1,
   "context": 1,
   "genres": [
     "Sports"